Bachelor of Science in Education (BS ED)

 - Exit interviews with student teachers identify program strengths and recommendations for program improvement

-A variety of support services are available including the Concord Child Development Center, Student Support Services and the Financial Aid Office.
+A variety of support services are available including the Concord Child Development Center, Student Support Services, Autism Center and the Financial Aid Office.

 Graduation criteria include the completion of a minimum of 120 hours, the required GPAs, successful completion of all state-required tests, and the completion of all coursework to meet program certification requirements.
 Graduation with a Bachelor of Science degree in Education will not be granted unless a teacher candidate also satisfies all West Virginia teacher certification requirements, which includes a state and national background check